rapidsai/cuml/wiki/python/ESTIMATOR_GUIDE.md

 Adding decorators to every estimator function just to use the decorator default values would be very repetitive and unnecessary.
 Because most of estimator functions follow a similar pattern, a new meta-class has been created to automatically decorate estimator functions based off their return type.
 This meta class will decorate functions according to a few rules:

-1. If a functions has been manually decorated, it will not be automatically decoated
+1. If a functions has been manually decorated, it will not be automatically decorated
 2. If an estimator function returns an instance of `Base`, then `@api_base_return_any()` will be applied.
 3. If an estimator function returns a `CumlArray`, then `@api_base_return_array()` will be applied.
 3. If an estimator function returns a `SparseCumlArray`, then `@api_base_return_sparse_array()` will be applied.